Weighted Training for Cross-Task Learning: Experimental Details and Additional Results

 {\bf Additional experiments to illustrate the benefits of \NAMEALG{}.} In this part, we conduct additional experiments with \NAMEALG{} on the joint training with fewer source tasks compared to the main experiments in Sec. \ref{sec:experiments}.
 For simplicity, we make the target task bold to distinguish it from source tasks for each setting.
-For example, in the setting of PoS + Chunking + \textbf{NER}, NER is the target task and other two tasks are source tasks.
+For example, in the setting of PoS + Chunking + \textbf{NER}, NER is the target task and the other two tasks are source tasks.
 For PoS + {\bf NER}, we randomly sample $20K$ training sentences for PoS tagging and $2K$ training sentences for NER.
-For PoS + Chunking + {\bf NER}, we randomly sample $20K$, $9K$\footnote{We choose $9K$ training sentences for chunking because the training size of the chunking dataset is $8936$.} and $2K$ training sentences for PoS tagging, chunking and NER respectively.
+For PoS + Chunking + {\bf NER}, we randomly sample $20K$, $9K$\footnote{We choose $9K$ training sentences for chunking because the training size of the chunking dataset is $8936$.} and $2K$ training sentences for PoS tagging, chunking, and NER respectively.
 As for PoS + Chunking + {\bf Predicate Detection}, we randomly sample $20K$, $9K$, and $2K$ training sentences for PoS tagging, chunking, and predicate detection respectively.
-As shown in Table \ref{table:extra-weighted-joint-training}, we can see that \NAMEALG{} is still beneficial with one or two source tasks, which is a complement for our main experiments in Sec. \ref{sec:experiments}, where there are three source tasks.
+As shown in Table \ref{table:extra-weighted-joint-training}, we can see that \NAMEALG{} is still beneficial under these diverse settings, which is a complement for our main experiments in Sec. \ref{sec:experiments}.